conan-io/conan-io.github.io/_posts/2024-12-20-You-can-do-AI-with-cpp.markdown

 works on CPUs and GPUs, supports diverse architectures, and accommodates a variety of text models like LLaMA 3, Mistral, or Phi, as well as multimodal models like LLaVA 1.6.

-One of the most interesting aspects of this library is that it includes CLI tools that allow you to run your own LLMs out of the box.
-To install the library with Conan, enabling the examples and network options, and using a [Conan deployer](https://docs.conan.io/2/reference/extensions/deployers.html) to move the files to the user space, you can run the following command:
+One of the most interesting aspects of this library is that it includes some CLI tools that will make it easy to run your own LLMs straight out of the box.
+To install the library with Conan, ensure you enable building the examples and activate the network options (which will require `libcurl`).
+Then, use a [Conan deployer](https://docs.conan.io/2/reference/extensions/deployers.html) to move the installed files from the Conan cache to the user space.
+To do all that, just run the following command:

 ```shell
 # Install llama-cpp using Conan and deploy to the local folder